jonasvinther/medusa/README.md

   Global Flags:
-  -a, --address string       Address of the Vault server -k, --insecure             Allow insecure server connections when using SSL -t, --token string         Vault authentication token
+  -a, --address string       Address of the Vault server -k, --insecure             Allow insecure server connections when using SSL -n, --namespace string     Namespace within the Vault server (Enterprise only) -t, --token string         Vault authentication token
 ```